-Paradise Valley Community College has moved staff to work remotely for the rest of the Spring 2020 semester.
+Paradise Valley Community College has moved staff to work remotely for the Fall 2021 semester.
 Disability Resources and Services continues to be available to support current and incoming students and faculty during this time.

 Please see our FAQ for Accommodations During Virtual Instruction for answers to common questions from both students and faculty.